guardeivid/qgsmapfile/README.md

 Filters and expressions are one of the biggest difficulties in converting between Mapserver and Qgis, due to their large number of variants, so not all cases are supported.

 Types of expressions supported:
--String comparisons
+- String comparisons
--Regular expression comparison
+- Regular expression comparison
--List expressions
+- List expressions
--Logical MapServer expressions
+- Logical MapServer expressions
 	- Logical expressions
 	- String expressions that return to logical value
 	- Arithmetic expressions that return to logical value
 	- String operations that return to string
 	- Functions that return to string (tostring, upper, lower, initcap)

 #### FORMATS